Allen-Qiu/infira/README.md

-# infira
-InFiRA: An LLM-based AI Agent for Financial Report Analysis
+# InFiRA: An LLM-based AI Agent for Financial Report Analysis